emancid/cyclops/INSTALL.md

 		4. Create family file with selected razors in /etc/cyclops/nodes/[FAMILY NAME].rzr.lst
 		- The order of razors is Hierarchical, from up ( first to do action ) to down ( last to do action )

-    9.TEST AND ENABLE CYCLOPS
+    8. TEST AND ENABLE CYCLOPS
     ----------------------------------------------------------------------------------------------------------

 	1. See available options with: cyclops.sh -h

 	2. Check Status with:
-		cyclops.sh -y status
+		cyc.stats.sh -a cyclops ## FOR CYCLOPS OPTIONS STATUS cyc.stats.sh -a node  ## FOR NODE STATUS

 	3. Generate monitoring entries with cyclops.sh -y config ( option 19 ) or editing /etc/cyclops/monitor/monitor.cfg.template and rename it to monitor.cfg

 	4. Add Cron Entries like this redhat example: